longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 * [Fix] Is Empty filter was not working as expected
 * [Fix] Bug on Maintenance > Delete Pageviews Where

-= 3.5.2 =
-* [Update] The Reports Library (wp-slimstat-db.php) has been streamlined.
-Please make sure to update your custom add-ons to use the new structure, or contact us if you need help.
-* [Update] The new DB Library uses 1 more SQL query per report, but much less PHP memory to store the results.
-You'll notice the difference!
-* [Fix] A snippet of code meant to be part of a future update, sneaked into v3.5.1, breaking the compatibility with WP SlimStat Shortcodes.
-We apologize for any inconvenience this may have caused.

-= 3.5.1 =
-* [Note] We got quite a lot of feedback about the new interface.
-Thank you for speaking up (yes, I'm looking at you, Romain and dFactory)!
-* [Note] Please make sure to clear your browser cache, if your reports look all messy and broken!
-* [New] You can now reload the World Map without reloading the entire page.
-* [Update] Colors now adapt to the admin color scheme currently active (thank you, [dFactory](http://wordpress.org/support/topic/v35-oh-man)).
-* [Update] Added new responsive layout for very large screens (width > 1440px).
-* [Update] Say hi to our own Icon Font Set, which replaces all the png icons we were using before (courtesy of [Fontello](http://fontello.com/), thank you, [dFactory](http://wordpress.org/support/topic/v35-oh-man)).
-* [Update] A new World Flags icon set makes things look even more consistent
-* [Update] Chart Tooltips are back!
-* [Update] RTL Support is being added to the CSS
-* [Update] FAQs have been updated to match the new Settings screens.
-* [Update] [flot](https://github.com/flot/flot) plotting library updated to version 0.8.2 stable
-* [Fix] The Add-ons Settings page was not rendering properly (thank you, Alexander et al.).
-* [Fix] The author filter was not working properly (thank you, [advertisingtech](http://wordpress.org/support/topic/author-filter-1))
-* [Fix] Bug with the new Currently Online report (it was honiring date filters, which was sort of confusing).
-* [Fix] Bug affecting tooltips in Firefox.
-* [Fix] Bug affecting database indexes (thank you, [frequencycast](http://wordpress.org/support/topic/ip-address-labelling-plug-in-stopped-working))
-* [Fix] Bug affecting SlimScroll in Firefox (thank you, [Gerard ter Beke](http://wordpress.org/support/topic/scrolling-activity-log-in-firefox-does-not-work-in-v35)).
-* [Fix] Conflict with another plugin related to the logout button (thank you, [GusRuss89](http://wordpress.org/support/topic/logout-button-conflicts-with-wp-slimstat))
-* [Fix] Bug on masking IP Addresses on 32-bit systems, which apparently hadn't been fixed in 3.5 (thank you, carbeck)

-= 3.5 =
-* [Note] Please make sure to clear your browser cache, if your reports look all messy and broken!
-* [New] A polished and fully responsive interface, optimized for the new WordPress 3.8 admin layout.
-If you're still using WP 3.7 or earlier, you may want to stick to version 3.4.3.
-* [New] Implemented *Slim*Scroll (what else? hehe) by [Piotr Rochala](http://rocha.la).
-* [New] Added qTip 2 to handle tooltips and contextual help.
-* [New] Added two new reports: who's currently online (registered users), and top language families (thank you, Vitaly)
-* [New] Now you can track 'fake' pageviews (if events are not enough for you)
-* [New] Pagination has been added to most reports: now you will not miss anything!
-* [Update] The 'Latest News' ribbon is now only displayed within the report screens, and it disappears automatically after 5 minutes.
-* [Update] [Browscap](http://browscap.co/) has been updated to version 5021-b9, released on Dec 8, 2013
-* [Updade] Most add-ons have been updated to use the new look and feel, icons, etc.
-* [Update] All the Settings screens have been reorganized and redesigned (and are now fully responsive!).
-We replaced the old "for geeks only" descriptions with new ones, easier to understand.
-* [Update] The plugin's source code is being consolidated and reorganized.
-You reports will now load faster than ever!
-* [Update] By default, Javascript Mode (or Tracking Mode, in v3.5) is now enabled
-* [Update] Added new icon for Windows 8.1
-* [Update] MaxMind / Geolocation database updated to December 2013
-* [Fix] Bug on masking IP Addresses on 32-bit systems (thank you, Per)

-= 3.4.3 =
-* [Fix] Bug in parsing the data returned by Alexa (new Rankings report) was causing some reports to disappear (thank you, [pepe](http://wordpress.org/support/topic/php-warnings-in-rankings-box))
-* [Fix] A few PHP notices (thank you, [supriyos](http://wordpress.org/support/topic/errors-after-upgrading-to-342))
-* [Fix] Bug in masking local IP addresses (thank you, [carbeck](http://wordpress.org/support/topic/1272552550-1))

-= 3.4.2 =
-* [New] Three new reports give you detailed information about your rankings (Google, Facebook, Alexa), your content and your site's security.
-* [Update] Complete Russian Localization (thank you, Vitaly!)
-* [Update] Top Browsers now groups browsers by name, if the user agent string is not enabled/displayed (thank you, Vitaly)
-* [Update] Much improved language detection and localization (thank you, Vitaly)
-* [Update] By default only admins can now see the stats (minimum capability to view: activate_plugins).
-* [Update] Removed unused languages from the dictionary (who is using operating systems in Herero, Igbo, Hiri Motu, Church Slavic anyway?)
-* [Update] Optimized code to manage the plugin's options (removed unnecessary db interactions)
-* [Update] World Map ([AmMap](http://www.ammap.com/download/)) updated to version 3.7
-* [Update] MaxMind / Geolocation database updated to November 2013
-* [Update] Consolidated reports and improved performance on Overview tab
-* [Fix] Bug in converting some IP addresses to long integers (thank you, [tkleinsteuber](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
-* [Fix] Some PHP warnings about undefined variables

-= 3.4.1 =
-* [New] Report to visualize top Outbound Links and Downloads (thank you, [bobinoz](http://wordpress.org/support/topic/tracking-outbound-links-1))
-* [New] Purge data by user agent (thank you, [GermanKiwi](http://wordpress.org/support/topic/purge-data-based-on-user-agent))
-* [New] Import/Export all your settings in a text file.
-Go to Settings > Maintenance and give it a try! (thank you, [Mike](http://wordpress.org/support/topic/feature-request-save-out-settings))
-* [Update] Cosmetic updates to the interface
-* [Update] Right Now Extended is now set to 'No' by default
-* [Fix] Filters were not being reset if API was invoked more than once on the same page (thank you, [PV-Patrick](http://wordpress.org/support/topic/api-calls-in-the_loop))
-* [Fix] Compatibility issues with User Overview (thank you, Thorsten)
-* [Fix] Bug affecting the data recorded when URLs were using non-ASCII characters (thank you, [dimitrios1988](http://wordpress.org/support/topic/stats-now-showing-in-non-ascii-characters))
-* [Fix] Compatibility issues with Export to Excel
-* [Fix] Bug related to the new HTTP POST-based Filtering system
-* [Fix] Issue with French localization encoding (thank you [whoaloic](http://wordpress.org/support/topic/foreign-language-encoding-issue))
-* [Fix] Elaborated on how to use multiple filters with the API (thank you, [Statistiker](http://wordpress.org/support/topic/filter-most-popular-posts))

-= 3.4 =
-* [Note] We can't believe we're already crossing the 600,000 downloads mark!
-To celebrate this accomplishment, we're working on a brand new website!
-Stay tuned.
-* [New] Local IP Addresses are now marked as such (thank you, [Thorsten](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
-* [Update] SlimStat's filters have been reimplemented to use HTTP POST requests, in order to avoid issues with very long URIs (thank you, John)
-* [Update] You can now restrict access to the configuration screens by specifying the minimum capability required (default: activate_plugins)
-* [Update] Localization files have consolidated and are now easier to manage.
-Send us your localization!
-* [Fix] Clicking on report titles doesn't collapse the box anymore (thank you, psn)
-* [Fix] Minor fixes to the Javascript used on admin pages
-* [Fix] Restored compatibility with the plugin Dashboard Widgets

-= 3.3.6 =
-* [New] Since you've asked, we added a datepicker to the filters
-* [Update] MaxMind / Geolocation database updated to October 2013
-* [Fix] We had some issues with our repository, which made WP SlimStat unavailable for a while.
-Sorry for the inconvenience.

-= 3.3.5 =
-* [Note] Our add-on [Export To Excel](http://slimstat.getused.to.it/addons/wp-slimstat-export-to-excel/) can now export the tabular data that makes up the charts (thank you, [consensus](http://wordpress.org/support/topic/graph-export))
-* [New] Now all the charts include comparison data for both metrics
-* [Fix] A javascript variable name conflict introduced in version 3.3.4 was affecting some advanced functionality (thank you, [Nanowisdoms](http://wordpress.org/support/topic/expand-details-option-not-working-in-334))
-* [Fix] A pretty unique combination of settings was affecting the way the Spy View data was being listed (thank you, [Nanowisdoms](http://wordpress.org/support/topic/live-visitor-as-in-currently-still-on-the-site-view))

 == Distinguished Users ==

 * [Vitaly](http://www.visbiz.org/) - Volunteered quite a lot of time for QA and testing, and provided the complete Russian localization